List of islands of Scotland: Islands named after mainland areas

+Stacks

+It has been estimated that there are about 275 sea stacks in Scotland, of which around 110 are located around the coasts of Shetland.
+The highest are Stac an Armin and Stac Lee, St Kilda.
+In July 1967, 15 million people watched the climbing of the Old Man of Hoy live on BBC television.
+However, for many of the remoter stacks, especially in Shetland, there is no record of there having been any attempt by rock climbers to ascend them.

 Crannogs

 Crannogs are prehistoric artificial islands created in lochs.
 There are several hundred sites in Scotland.
 Today, crannogs typically appear as small, circular islands, between 10 and 30 metres (30–100 feet) in diameter.
 Scottish crannogs include: